 Lights!
 Camera!
 Action!
-Let’s face it- in residential cleaning (or restoration) it is all about “Putting on a show”!
-And just why does this “dog and pony show” matter?
+Let’s face it- especially in residential cleaning (or restoration) it is all about ‘Putting On a Show’!
+And just why does this ‘dog and pony show’ matter?

-Because a client blown away by your quality/service often becomes an ecstatic Cheerleader that refers your company to everyone they know.
-(Or even better enthusiastically raves about you on Yelp, Angies List, etc!)
-This is why in the SFS seminar you’ll learn how to “wow” the home owner!
+Because clients that are blown away by your quality/service become ecstatic Cheerleaders that refer your company to everyone they know.
+(Or even better rave about you on Google, Facebook, Yelp, Angies List, etc!)
+This is why in the SFS seminar you’ll learn how to ‘WOW’ your client!
+(This concept works even better with traumatized insureds!)

-Quickly create a “Magic Square” of brilliantly cleaned and groomed carpet right in the dirtiest part of the home.
+Quickly create a ‘Magic Square’ of brilliantly cleaned and groomed carpet right in the dirtiest part of the home.
 Then just call out, “Mrs. Jones, I did a test area here.
 Come see how your carpets are cleaning up”.
 You are going to be a star!
+CLICK HERE for my video on how to use ‘Magic Squares’ during your pre-inspection!

-Of course, any movie star needs to get their “scenery and props” in order.
-(And you want to super impress the home owner!)
-So some “Magic Square” reminders:
+Of course, any movie star needs to get their ‘scenery and props’ in order.
+(And you want to super impress your clients!)
+So some ‘Magic Square’ reminders:

 1) Pick a Magic Square open area that is easily visible, has good lighting and is very soiled and crushed down.
 (Right off the kitchen into the dining room is a good candidate.)